lehman-webdev/2018-fall/README.md

 ## Assumptions
 This course has no prerequisite courses; however, students are expected to be proficient in general programming principles and able to code in at least one language.
 Such experience will ensure that students are able to expediently learn new programming languages as they are introduced in this course.

 No web development experience is required; this course assumes that students do not have any prior knowledge of the subject matter.
+It may be helpful, but is not required, to take a course on databases before this course.

 Note that this is not a web *design* course.
 Presentation is covered and general design tools will be discussed, but the emphasis is on application programming using the web as a platform.